Skip to content

 Ardbeg Uigedail single malt whisky header

-This expression marries the traditional smoky notes of Ardbeg with the sweet raisiny notes of old ex-Sherry casks.
+The Uigeadail expression marries the traditional smoky notes of Ardbeg with the sweet raisiny notes of old ex-Sherry casks.
 This release was launched 10 years ago and has won awards ever since.
-The Ardbeg distillery is part of the Louis Vuitton stable together with Glenmorangie distillery.
+Like most of Ardbeg’s whiskies, Uigeadail is heavily peated — around 50 ppm — and it’s a non-age statement (NAS) release.

 Ardbeg Uigeadail Islay Single Malt Whisky Review